EnzymeML/enzymeml-specifications/specifications/enzymeml.md

 - __constant__
   - Type: boolean
   - Description: Whether the volume of the vessel is constant or not.
-- creator_id
-  - Type: Identifier
-  - Description: Unique identifier of the author.
-  - Term: schema:identifier
+  - Default: True

 ### Protein (schema:Protein)

 This objects describes the proteins that were used or formed over the course of the experiment.

+- __id__
+  - Type: Identifier
+  - Description: Unique internal identifier of the protein.
+  - schema:identifier
 - __name__
   - Type: string
   - Term: schema:name
 - __constant__
   - Type: boolean
   - Default: False
-- __sequence__
+- sequence
   - Type: string
   - Description: Amino acid sequence of the protein
   - Term: OBO:GSSO_007262
 - vessel_id
   - Type: Identifier
+  - Description: Unique identifier of the vessel this protein has been used in.
   - Term: schema:identifier
 - ecnumber
   - Type: string